CM4all/workshop/doc/index.rst

   if it is a heavy workload.
 It will only run when the server is idle, and no other tasks need resources.

+* :samp:`rlimits L`: Configure resource limits.
+The syntax is the same as the `beng-proxy` :envvar:`RLIMITS` translation packet.
+  Check its documentation for details.

 * :samp:`chroot PATH`: Change the root directory prior to executing the process.